Ideas and Tips for Course Assessment Tools and Plans

-Academic Integrity in an Online Teaching Environment: Creating a Syllabus Addendum and Other Practical Tips for Instructors
+Academic Integrity in an Online or Mixed-Delivery Teaching Environment: Considerations for Instructors

 - Given these differences between online and face-to-face learning, instructors may wish to consider making changes in their course assessment instruments for the remainder of the spring semester.
 Effective assessment changes are linked to course learning objectives and account for instructor needs and limited resources.
 Practical tips for making changes are described below.
 Substantial changes, including changes in the dates when assessment will occur or changes in the nature and format of assessment, are understandable in the current, unprecedented environment.
 Such changes are best communicated to students through a dated Syllabus Addendum posted alongside the original course syllabus on the course Blackboard site.